 Sleep for your school aged child is very important.
 When your child sleeps well, they’re more settled, happy and ready for school the next day.
 It also helps with behavior, learning, concentration and it can boost their immune system.
 It also helps them grow.
 Did you know that children’s bodies produce growth hormones when they’re asleep?

 - A child aged 5-8 yrs need about 10-11 hours of sleep per night.

-- A child aged 9-11 yrs will need about 9-11 hours of sleep per night.
+- A child aged 9-12 yrs will need about 9-11 hours of sleep per night.

-If after all of these changes your child is still struggling to fall asleep and stay asleep or if they seem overly tired in the morning, it’s a good idea to check in with a doctor.
-This may signify something is affecting your child’s sleep, like sleep apnea.
+If your child snores, mouth breathes, tosses and turns a lot or sweats excessively overnight, it’s a good idea to speak with your doctor.
+This may signify something medical is affecting your child’s sleep, like sleep apnea.
 A doctor can help make the appropriate diagnosis and referrals to ensure that there isn’t something else affecting your child’s sleep.

 As with all things, make sure you remain consistent with any changes you make.
 It can take time to adjust to a new way of doing things, but it will pay off in the end when they are star sleepers.

 If, after all of these changes, your child is still struggling to fall asleep and stay asleep or if they seem overly tired in the morning, book a free discovery call with one of our consultants.
 We can help you all sleep better!